CloudByGalaxy/galaxy-community-writers/CONTRIBUTING.md

 3. **Iterations**: Make requested changes
 4. **Final Approval**: Article gets `approved-final` label

-### Step 4: Publication
+### Step 4: Publication and payment
+1. You receive $60 USD payment via Github Sponsors
-1. We publish your article on the official Galaxy blog
+2. We publish your article on the official Galaxy blog
-2. You provide payment information
 3. We promote the article on social media
-4. You receive $60 USD payment within 30 days

 ## 🏷️ Understanding Labels